Richieon88/galway-soccer-club/README.md

 - **Events Page**

-  - The events section is a page to display the upcoming eents organised by members of the club.
+  - The events section is a page to display the upcoming events organised by members of the club.
   - This section features an image and a table with times, locations and the type of events that have been set-up.
   - This page shows the user the type of events the club has planned.